ShermainePeh08/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to edit a product and provides the identifier along with fields to update.
-2. VV validates the identifier and fields, updates the product, and displays the updated product list.
+2. VV validates the identifier and fields, edits the product, and displays the product list.

 Use case ends.